BEYOND THE HOROSCOPE: ALL ABOUT THE 12 HOUSES

-It’s the HOUSES in astrology which bring the action of the heavens down to Earth.
+It’s the HOUSES in astrology that brings the action of the heavens down to Earth.

 How the Sun moves through the sky during the day (in other words, how the Earth turns), forms the basis for house meanings.

-And therefore encoded in the Houses is deep wisdom about the polarity of day and night, as well as how each of the planets dances within this polarity.
+And therefore encoded in the Houses is deep wisdom about the polarity of day and night, as well as how each planet dances within this polarity.